The other day I asked my kids what 10 things they love most about homeschooling.

 Since we’ve been homeschooling for nearly a decade and they’re now 15 and (almost!)
 13, they have plenty of homeschooling years to reflect on.

 And it turns out that while I expected some of their answers, a few others came as a surprise to me.
-This led to a lengthy discussion of all of the things they’ve come to value over the course of this wild ride known as homeschooling.
+This led to a lengthy discussion of all of the things they’ve come to value throughout this wild ride known as homeschooling.

 They were happy to oblige!